linemanjs/lineman-batman-template/README.md

 # Future/Desired Features

-1. True template precompilation that inject template strings into Batmans View Store object
-2. A more robust example using auth, linemans fake server for API stubs, and complex view rendering
+1. A more robust example using auth, linemans fake server for API stubs, and complex view rendering

 Hopefully this helps you get up and running with BatmanJS!